simonzg/docs/source/meterify.eth.html.md

 Will return a list of the unlocked accounts in the Web3 wallet or it will return the accounts from the currently connected node.

-This means you can add accounts with :ref:`meterify.eth.accounts.create() <accounts-create>` and you will get them returned here.
+This means you can add accounts with [`meterify.eth.accounts.create()`](meterify.eth.accounts.html#accounts-create) and you will get them returned here.

 Returns